NeuroTechX/ntx_slack_archive/random.md

 >
 I really wish there was greater dialogue in the media for weaponization of genetic modification.
 If McDonald's can patent a specific gene sequence, why can't a nation-state with moonshot-like capital develop a 'weapon of genetic modification'.
 Perhaps it's surgical, perhaps it's more like a carpet bombing,

+9/19/2017 5:49 PM

+ **dano** :

+ >Did you read the JustSecurity article?
+Don't you think overexposure to some kind of electromagnetic radiation used for remote monitoring could explain it?